StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 ## Read the queue

 Now that we have written to our queue, the next step is to write a function to retrieve it and perform our processing!
-For this example that processing is going to be limited to putting the data into an Azure Storage Account table.
+For this example, that processing is going to be limited to putting the data into an Azure Storage Account table.

 ### Create the Function App